oskarradon/PNCA-four-year-flow/README.md

 The animation is accomplished using the GSAP TweenLite, TimelineLite, and CSSPlugin libraries which tween the circle's `left` values, each of which are set using variables in the CSS.
 The text is animated using the `opacity` value, and is staggered using TimeLine instances nested in the main Timeline.

+The `article` elements in the `.flow__text-layer` are positioned using the `grid-area` property to specify their starting row and column.
+Since each of the `article` elements are only 1 row X 1 column their ending row and columns are not specified.
+This looks like `grid-area: 2 / 3`.
+More on CSS grids can be found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).

 &copy; Oskar Kimball 2017